procf/getting-started/README.md

 More details about the general-template are [available here](https://github.com/procf/general-template) (internal only).

 **Remember** Github limits the size of files you can upload, so you should only put code, documentation, and small (recommended <50MB and max 2GB) data files on github.
 All larger data, visualization, and analysis files should be stored on the /work directory on Discovery.

+## Managing Teams

+The Github Teams function lets you group repositories together by topic (kind of like a subfolder).
+They also have a number of build in project managememt tools you can use to collaboratively develop code if you decide to do so.
+Anyone can view any Team, but you will only get notifications about Teams you have joined.
+Teams can also have sub-teams.

+Go to the [PRO-CF Teams page](https://github.com/orgs/procf/teams) to view and add a Team.

+After you have created a reposiroty, you can add it to a Team to have it grouped there:
+* Go to the Team page for the Team you want to add the repository to
+* Select the "Repositories" tab at the top of the page
+* Click the green "Add Repository" button
+* Search for the name of the repository you created and then click "Add repository to team"

+To remove a repository from a Team:
+* select the checkbox next to the repository name
+* Click on the grey drop-down menu and select "Remove from team"